Wildlife of Brazil: Plants

 Brazil has 55,000 recorded plant species, the highest number of any country.
 About 30% of these species are endemic to Brazil.
 The Atlantic Forest region is home to tropical and subtropical moist forests, tropical dry forests, tropical savannas, and mangrove forests.
 The Pantanal region is a wetland, and home to a known 3,500 species of plants.
 The Cerrado is biologically the most diverse savanna in the world.

+In Brazil forest cover is around 59% of the total land area, equivalent to 496,619,600 hectares (ha) of forest in 2020, down from 588,898,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 485,396,000 hectares (ha) and planted forest covered 11,223,600 hectares (ha).
+Of the naturally regenerating forest 44% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 30% of the forest area was found within protected areas.
+For the year 2015, 56.% of the forest area was reported to be under public ownership and 44% private ownership.

 The pau-brasil tree (also known as brazilwood and the origin of the country's name) was a common plant found along the Atlantic coast of Brazil.
 But excessive logging of the prized timber and red dye from the bark pushed the pau-brasil towards extinction.
 However, since the inception of synthetic dyes, the pau-brasil has been harvested less.

 All over Brazil, in all biomes, are hundreds of species of orchids, including those in the genera Cattleya, Oncidium, and Laelia.

 Along the border with Venezuela lies Monte Roraima, home to many carnivorous plants.
 The plants evolved to digest insects due to the oligotrophic (low level of nutrients) soil of the tepui.